 Prevention is better than cure

-If you’d rather not use Time Machine, Disk Drill has a feature that can help.
+If you’d rather not use Time Machine or other backup software, Disk Drill has a feature that can help.
 Guaranteed Recovery saves a copy of every file you put in the Trash so that if you accidentally delete a file, you still have a copy of it.
 Depending on the kind of files you work with and how often you put things in the Trash, that can take up quite a bit of disk space and will grow over time.
 Another option is Recovery Vault.
 This creates a ‘map’ of your disk and stores only the metadata used to create the map.
 It uses much less storage space than Guaranteed Recovery but takes longer to restore files and may not work in all circumstances.